nievergeltlab/tractor_haul/README.md

   C) You will have to go into the job scripts to set certain paths

 #### SLURM:
- This assumes that you have access to a SLURM computing system (eg LISA) and access to the HRC reference panel
+ This assumes that you have access to a SLURM computing system (eg LISA)

 ##### If you do not have SLURM:
    Run the contents of the job script commands in the shell.
 Because chromosomes are by default indexed by the array index number, you will have to create a for loop to replace the array indexing variable. ie.